Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Brewers

-Lourdes Gurriel Jr., with a slugging percentage of .350 in his past 10 games -- including two home runs -- will be in action for the Arizona Diamondbacks against the Milwaukee Brewers, with Corbin Burnes on the mound, June 19 at 8:10 PM ET.
+On Tuesday, Lourdes Gurriel Jr. (.200 on-base percentage in past 10 games, 129 points below season-long percentage) and the Arizona Diamondbacks face the Milwaukee Brewers, whose starting pitcher will be Colin Rea.
+First pitch is at 8:10 PM ET.

-He strung together two hits (going 2-for-4) in his last game against the Guardians.
+He had a one-hit performance in his previous game (1-for-5) against the Brewers.

 Lourdes Gurriel Jr. Game Info & Props vs. the Brewers